Introduction

 Budget

-Ability to afford a product and the willingness to spend on it is a key consideration during lead qualification.
+The Budget part of BANT indicates the ability to afford a product and the willingness to spend on it.
 This is especially the case if your products or services are costly.

 By asking budget-related questions, you hope to achieve the following:

-- How much do spend on this problem currently?
+• How much do you spend on this problem currently?

-- Assuming you don’t fix the issue, how much will it cost in the near, mid, long term?
+• Assuming you don’t fix the issue, how much will it cost in the short, mid, and long term?

 Authority

-No matter how well prepared you are and no matter how good your sales pitch is, it may not matter much if you aren’t pitching to the right person.
-Always, the person with decision-making authority needs to hear your pitch.
+No matter how well-prepared you are and no matter how good your sales pitch is, it may not matter much if you aren’t pitching to the right person.
+So, the Authority part of BANT indicates the person with decision-making authority who needs to hear your pitch.

-In most cases, C-suite executives and other senior managers may have power to sign off on budgets, but they also rely on their subordinates for advice.
+In most cases, C-suite executives and other senior managers may have the power to sign off on budgets, but they also rely on their subordinates for advice.
 Therefore, when determining authority, you should determine who is most impacted the most by the pain point.
 Should you encounter a situation where you have to first pitch to a person in a more subordinate position, consider how much weight that employee’s point of view carries in the final purchase decision.
+Here are the questions to ask to determine authority:

-- I find that these decisions usually involve other stakeholders in the company.
-Can we ask them to sit in our next meeting to get their opinion on issue “Y” or “Z”?
+• I find that these decisions usually involve other stakeholders in the company.
+Can we ask them to sit in our next meeting to get their opinion on the issue ‘Y’ or ‘Z’?

-By convincing all the immediate stakeholders, then you eliminate a major obstacle in the sales process.
+By convincing all the immediate stakeholders, you eliminate a major obstacle in the sales process.

 Need

-You can’t sell until you establish if there is need for your product.
-“Need” varies in intensity, so you have to dig out such variations with the right questions, and, make sure the answers you get contain information you can work with.
+You can’t sell until you establish if there is a need for your product.
+The Need in BANT varies in intensity, so you have to dig out such variations with the right questions, and, make sure the answers you get contain information you can work with.
 For instance,

 Question: How long have you experienced this issue?